passiv/snaptrade-sdks/sdks/ruby/docs/ReferenceDataApi.md

 ## get_security_types

-List of all security types.
+List of all security types

+List security types available on SnapTrade.

 ### Example